 Air song is a plaster model of a sculpture designed for the Navy Pier in Chicago during the sculpture walk.

-Air Song was designed as a viewer activated panpipe.
-Wind was to come into the pipes and create a supply of air which was blown through the various length panpipes affixed to the side of the sculpture.
+Air Song was designed as a viewer-activated panpipe.
+The wind was to come into the pipes and create a supply of air blown through the various-length panpipes affixed to the side of the sculpture.

-When observing the pier site I made three primary observations that gave rise to this design.
+When observing the pier site, I made three primary observations that gave rise to this design.

 WOOD STREET GALLERY, Chicago, Illinois.
 Jan.
 1998

 Pier Walk 98 Maquette Exhibition curated by Terry Karpowicz.
-Displayed a maquette for Airsong, a wind and viewer-activated panpipe sculpture.
+Displayed a maquette for Airsong, a wind, and viewer-activated panpipe sculpture.